 3.3 Graduate Student Assistant

 3.3.1 Graduate Student Assistants (GSAs) must be Masters or Doctoral students in good standing.
 Graduate Student Assistants provide approximately 20 hours of service per week over the course of a semester.
 Graduate Student Assistants may be assigned research, administrative and scholarly duties for the primary benefit of the University or a granting agency under the supervision of a University faculty member or administrator.
 Students who are engaged in work whose product is reasonably expected to be used among other purposes for the student's dissertation, thesis, essay, or independent or directed study, or who are engaged in other work for the primary benefit of the student's research, scholarly or educational program, should not be classified as Graduate Student Assistants, but as Graduate Research Assistants.
-All Graduate Student Assistant appointments must include a Graduate Student Assistant Certificate of Relevancy.

 3.3.2 Juris Doctor and Doctor of Medicine students may be appointed to a Graduate Student Assistant position if the appointment is approved by the Dean of the Graduate School or his/her designee, and the appointment contributes to the educational objectives of the student.

-3.4 Graduate Research Assistants
+3.4 Graduate Research Assistantship

-3.4.2 Juris Doctor and Doctor of Medicine students may be appointed to a Graduate Research Assistant position if the student is concurrently pursuing a research-intensive master's or doctoral degree program; and the appointment is approved by the Dean of the Graduate School
+3.4.2 Juris Doctor and Doctor of Medicine students may be appointed to a Graduate Research Assistant position if the student is concurrently pursuing a research intensive master's or doctoral degree program, and the appointment is approved by the Dean of the Graduate School.

 3.5 Graduate Fellow and Graduate Scholarship Awardee